-For companies aiming to apply to the Government Cyber Essentials scheme, it’s essential to be appropriately prepared and well-managed to reach all of the specific requirements listed.
+For companies aiming to apply to the Government Cyber Essentials scheme, it’s essential to be appropriately prepared and well-managed to reach all of the IT infrastructure requirements listed.

 Businesses wishing to take that next step and get certified through IASME or any other scheme must be fully compliant with these requirements to reach that passing grade.
 With our guidance, you can be Cyber Essentials ready in next to no time.